NMRA logo Achievement Program PD logo

 Pete Laguardia, MMR 716, Bob Rodriguez, MMR 718, Rich Steinmann, MMR 719 Martin Brechbiel, MMR 629, John Griffith, MMR 723, Mat Thompson, MMR 595

 Looking for adventure or a challenge related to model railroading?
-New to the hobby or just want to know more about the National Model Railroader Association's (NMRA) Achievement Program (AP).
-The NMRA AP is all of this and more, as well as the fact that you, yes YOU, can become a Master Model Railroader (MMR) by completing the necessary AP certificates.
+New to the hobby or just want to know more about the National Model Railroader Association's (NMRA) Achievement Program (AP) ?
+The NMRA AP is all of this and more!
+And You, yes as YOU, can become a Master Model Railroader (MMR) by completing the requirements for the necessary AP certificates.

-The Potomac Division AP Coordinator is Martin Brechbiel, MMR # 629, who is available to answer questions and if he can't he will find someone who can.
-He can be contacted by email at Achievement-Program@potomac-nmra.org or phone at 703-309-3082.
+The Potomac Division AP Manager is Martin Brechbiel, MMR #629, who is available to answer questions and if he can't he will find someone who can.
+He can be contacted by email at Achievement-Program@potomac-nmra.org.

 Complete information on the NMRA AP and its requirements can be found on the NMRA AP website page.
-The requirements they may appear difficult but in reality they are very achievable.
-If you experience difficulty there is plenty of help available through several AP related websites, groups, fellow AP participants, and the Region's and Division's Master Model Railroaders who have been there and done that.
+The requirements they may appear difficult but in reality they are very straight forward and direct.
+If you experience difficulty there is plenty of help available through several AP related websites, groups, fellow AP participants, and the Region's and Division's Master Model Railroaders who have been through the program and hold certificates in the various categories.
 They can explain how to meet the AP requirements.

-Some AP certificates require an evaluation (judging) of the modeler's efforts by judge(s), a group local NMRA members of at least one of them has already earned a certificate in the area being judged, which can happen at NMRA events or you can contact the Division's AP Coordinator to arrange for a judges to visit your layout.
+Some AP certificates require an evaluation of the modeler's efforts by local NMRA members with at lease one oft the them having already earning a certificate in the are being evaluated., e.g. those categories within Model Railroad Equipment.
+This evaluation can be performed what at NMRA events or you can the conact Division's AP Manager for this to be performed at your home by the evaluators visiting your layout as several of the categories directly pertain to the layout..

-A good source of advice for meeting the specific requirements for a specific AP certificate is a NMRA member that has earned the AP certificate in question.
+A good source of advice for meeting the specific requirements for a specific AP certificate is any NMRA member that has earned the AP certificate in question.

 Click here for a list of Potomac Division Members who are AP Certificate holders and on their way to becoming an MMR.